The Wedding Ringer: Plot

-As Jimmy gives his best man speech, Doug stops him, revealing they aren't really married as "Bic" is not a real priest, nor are his groomsmen who they claim to be.
+As Jimmy gives his best man speech, Doug stops him, revealing they are not married as "Bic" is not a real priest, nor are his groomsmen who they claim to be.
 Gretchen is livid that her wedding is ruined.
-Ed's college friends make peace with Doug and Jimmy and tell them they were good players.
 Jimmy gets a date with Gretchen's sister, Allison.
-As they leave, Doug pays Jimmy his $50,000 fee and they accept each other's friendship.
-Jimmy then has the idea to cash in Doug's first class honeymoon tickets to Tahiti, going instead on a guys trip, along with Nadia (who is now with Doug).
+While leaving, Doug pays Jimmy his $50,000 fee, and they accept each other's friendship.
+Jimmy then has the idea to cash in Doug's first class honeymoon tickets to Tahiti, going instead on a guys trip, along with Nadia (who is now Doug's girlfriend).